 This entails securing and arranging performances, negotiating deals, arranging proper technical set-ups for shows, and in many cases also securing hospitality (hotels, dinners), logistics (travel, flights) and promotional efforts.

 Agents represent artists for specific regions.
 This is done as it is unreasonable to expect that an agent in one market (read location) will have the same network and clout as in another.
-The major territories are split up as Europe (EU), North America (NA), South America (SA), Asia and Australia + New Zealand (Aus / NZ).
-Asia, Australia and New Zealand are often combined.
+The major territories are split up as Europe (EU), North America (NA), South America (SA), Asia, and Australia + New Zealand (ANZ).

-Big acts often have one head-agent, who coordinates all the sub agents in the different territories.
-For example, for our artist San Holo, I am currently his head-agent as his manager, and I coordinate our sub-agents in Australia and North America.
+Big acts often have one head-agent, who coordinates all the sub-agents in the different territories.
+For example, for our artist San Holo, our head agents is Nathalie from ANNA Agency.
+Together, we coordinate with our sub-agents in Australia and North America on all booking strategy and confirming individual shows.

 The head agenda and event promoters